sergeballif/NSC-Math-181/Syllabus.md

 * Communicate the results of a problem clearly, correctly, and in a manner appropriate to the audience.
 * Use a variety of computing technologies effectively to identify patterns, make deductions, visualize information, solve problems and communicate results of one’s work.

+## Quick Grade Summary
+Look at the checklist below.
+The short version is that you want to get as many checkmarks in each of the seven categories as possible.
+Hover and click on the image below for a quick summary of each category.
+The [Schedule](NSC-Math-181/index.html) tells when outside work is due and the [Specifications](NSC-Math-181/Specifications.html) give the details on how to get a checkmark.

 <img style="max-width:100%" src="//cdn.thinglink.me/api/image/692942659517415426/1024/10/scaletowidth#tl-692942659517415426;1043138249'" class="alwaysThinglink"/><script async charset="utf-8" src="//cdn.thinglink.me/jse/embed.js"></script>

+The rest of the syllabus explains more details about what these categories are.

 ## Course Materials
 __Textbook:__ _Active Calculus_ by Matt Boelkins et al. This is a free PDF download at